ntalekt/windows_lab/README.md

     packer build -timestamp-ui -force -var-file=myvarfile.json WinServ2022.pkr.hcl
     ```
 > **Note**
-> This will result in a template in your vSphere infrastructure named WinServ2022 and an ovf in the build directory.
+> This will result in a template in your vSphere infrastructure named WinServ2022 and an OVF in the build directory.

 ```bash
 2022-12-17T16:41:40-07:00: Build 'WinServ2022.vsphere-iso.WinServ2022' finished after 1 hour 11 minutes.